Nyambura Njoroge

-Nyambura J. Njoroge is a Kenya feminist theologian and ecumenical leader.
+Nyambura J. Njoroge (born 4 December 1956) is a Kenyan feminist theologian and ecumenical leader.
 She was the first Kenyan woman ordained in the Presbyterian Church of East Africa in 1982.
 She was the first African to work in the World Alliance of Reformed Churches from 1992 to 1998 when she joined the World Council of Churches.
-She is a founding member of the Circle of Concerned African Women Theologians and a member of the Kenyan chapter.
-She is a member of ANERELA+ (African Network of Religious Leaders living with or personally affected by HIV and AIDS).
+She is a founding member of the Circle of Concerned African Women Theologians and a member of the Kenyan Chapter.
+She is a member of ANERELA+ (the African Network of Religious Leaders Living with or Personally Affected by HIV and AIDS).
 She co-edited Talitha Cum!
 Theologies of African Women, with Musa Dube.
 In 1992, she became the first African woman to earn a PhD from Princeton Theological Seminary.
-She was the first African woman to study a bachelor's degree in Divinity at St Pauls University, Limuru, Kenya.
+She was the first African woman to pursue a Bachelor of Divinity degree at St. Paul's University, Limuru, Kenya.

 Early life

 Nyambura was born on 4 December 1956 to Mary Mūthoni wa Warūgūrū na Gacomba, and Rev. Daniel Gìthanji wa Gìtogo.
-She is the last born in a family of 9 daughters.
+She was the last born in a family of nine daughters.